-Prior to joining Olson Remcho, Mr. Silva served for 16 years with the Office of Legislative Counsel, including six years as the Chief Deputy of that agency’s Legal Division, heading the department that provides legal services to the California State Legislature.
-In that position, he drafted legislation and prepared legal opinions in all areas of law, including elections and redistricting, campaign finance reform, open meetings, and public records.
+Mr. Silva also previously served for 16 years with California’s Office of Legislative Counsel, including six years as the Chief Deputy of that agency’s Legal Division, heading the department that provides legal services to the California State Legislature.
+In that position, he drafted legislation and prepared legal opinions in all areas of state law, including elections and redistricting, campaign finance reform, open meetings, and public records.
 He also advised elected officials on ethics and conflict-of-interest matters, as well as overseeing litigation related to the State Legislature.

 Before his time advising the Legislature, Mr. Silva worked as a staff attorney with the United States District Court for the Central District of California, handling matters related to federal habeas corpus petitions, immigration, and civil rights.
 He also previously served as a law clerk to United States District Judge Howard McKibben in the District of Nevada and to United States Magistrate Judge Ralph Zarefsky in the Central District of California.